lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 - MacCulloch, pp. 176--188, 240--254, 267--269.
 - *Kebra Negast*.
+- **DUE: Short writing assignment 3:** Christianity in Ethiopia developed in parallel to, but distinctly different from, Christianity in Europe.
+What are the similarities and differences?
+How do you account for those differences in terms of the global systems that affected Christian development?
+Write two full double-spaced pages.
+Use quotations from primary sources as evidence in your response.

 ### Tuesday, March 2: Islam and Christianity

 - MacCulloch, pp. 255--267, 277--285.
 - Sanneh, ch.
 2.
 - John of Damascus, *Fount of Knowledge*.
-- **DUE: Short writing assignment 3:** How does John of Damascus explain Islam within the terms of Christian theology and practice?
+- **DUE: Short writing assignment 4:** How does John of Damascus explain Islam within the terms of Christian theology and practice?
 What arguments does he use in his apologetic, and how do they differ from the historical account in MacCulloch and Sanneh?
 Write two full double-spaced pages.
 Use quotations from the primary sources as evidence in your response.

 ### Thursday, March 4: Medieval Christianity and the Middle East